istio/istio.io/content/docs/ops/traffic-management/deploy-guidelines/index.md

 it will not be applied during the request from `ns2` because it's not in any of the namespaces on the lookup path.

-If you move the destination rule to the `istio-system` namespace, the third namespace on the lookup path, it would then get applied to requests from clients in any namespace.
+You can avoid this problem by creating the destination rule in the same namespace as the corresponding service, `default` in this example.
+It would then get applied to requests from clients in any namespace.
-Nevertheless, this isn't recommended unless the destination rule is really a global configuration that is applicable in all namespaces, and it would require administrator authority.
+You can also move the destination rule to the `istio-system` namespace, the third namespace on the lookup path, although this isn't recommended unless the destination rule is really a global configuration that is applicable in all namespaces, and it would require administrator authority.

 Istio uses this restricted destination rule lookup path for two reasons: